Basic Gym Etiquette

 Gym Etiquette Fail #3: Improper Technique, dropping weights

 This isn’t really a pet peeve, this is something I’m very passionate about.
 Working out using improper techniques is a recipe for a workout disaster and has long term consequences.
 If you don’t know how to adjust a machine or use the proper form for an exercise, ask for help.
 Better yet, hire a certified professional trainer.
 Not only will we show you proper form for every exercise, we’ll continually monitor you throughout your workout to make sure you’re maintaining proper form and seeing the results.
 We help prevent injuries in many ways.
 Ever see someone sit down on a machine only to have the seat drop to the floor?
 Yep, it happens.
 Ever watch someone attempt to lift a weight that’s way too heavy for them, without having someone spot or monitor them, and then drop it on themselves?
 That happens, too (check youtube).
 How about the guy who wants to show off for his buddies, or some hot looking woman, and finds himself doubled over in pain from a muscle pull or tear?
 There you go.
 Want to make sure you’re using proper form and receiving the benefits of a real workout?
-Contact me today to make an appointment.
+Work with a qualified top personal trainer.
 You won’t regret it.

 Gym Etiquette Fail # 5: Keep your Germs at Home